-SPECIAL CONSIDERATIONS FOR SW PROJECTS AND ACTIVITIES
+CONSIDERATIONS FOR SW PROJECTS AND ACTIVITIES

 carefully the way in which your project will involve a provision of resources,

-access, or other services in response to
+goods, political access, systemic change, or other services in response to

 Note that for

 off-campus experiences you must have an on-site supervisor to verify your hours

 of service work in addition to a Hendrix sponsor.